Filip-Cvjeticanin/Filip-Cvjeticanin/README.md

 **Project Focus:** A codebase supporting the research paper which explores the multilinguality in post-training datasets in an incremental fashion.

-**Key Contributions:** Architected the layout generation algorithms, optimized computational formulas for accuracy, and ensured real-time responsiveness.
+**Key Contributions:** Architected the layout generation algorithms, optimized computational formulas for accuracy.

 </details>